CVE-2026-59819: CWE-73: External Control of File Name or Path in BerriAI litellm

 Technical Analysis

-LiteLLM, a proxy server for calling LLM APIs, had a vulnerability (CWE-73: External Control of File Name or Path) in its /health/test_connection endpoint before version 1.83.10-stable.
-This endpoint resolved environment and OIDC file references supplied in litellm_params, enabling a proxy administrator or other privileged callers with permission to test model connections to read arbitrary local files via oidc/file/ references.
+LiteLLM, a proxy server for calling LLM APIs, had an external control of file name or path vulnerability (CWE-73) in its /health/test_connection endpoint.
+Before version 1.83.10-stable, this endpoint resolved environment and OIDC file references supplied in litellm_params, enabling privileged users with permission to test model connections to read arbitrary local files via oidc/file/ references.
 The vulnerability is addressed in version 1.83.10-stable.

 Potential Impact

 An attacker with privileged access to test model connections could read arbitrary files from the local filesystem, potentially exposing sensitive information.
-The CVSS 4.0 score is 2.1, indicating low severity and limited impact due to required privileges and lack of user interaction.
+The CVSS 4.0 base score is 2.1, indicating low severity with network attack vector, low complexity, and required privileges.

 Mitigation Recommendations

 Upgrade to LiteLLM version 1.83.10-stable or later, where this vulnerability is fixed.
-No other mitigation guidance is provided or necessary as the fix is available in this version.
+No other mitigation guidance is provided.
+Patch status is confirmed fixed in 1.83.10-stable.

 Technical Details